Myckland/myckland/README.md

 ### Hi there 👋
+🌱 I’m currently a student at Data Science undergrad student at Simon Fraser University.
+Currently honing my skills in Python and R. I also learned web development as my side project.

 <!--
 **Myckland/myckland** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+🌱 I’m currently learning ...
 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...